Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 * *modified*;
 * *generated*.

-For more information on the Draw History mechanism please refer to the corresponding chapter in the Draw users guide - @ref occt_draw_hist "History commands".
+For more information on the Draw History mechanism, refer to the corresponding chapter in the Draw users guide - @ref occt_draw_hist "History commands".

 @section occt_modalg_3 Standard  Topological Objects